tsubik/tsubik.github.io/_posts/2013-01-05-sass-with-aspnet-mvc4-twitter-bootstrap.md

 </pre></noscript>
 <script src="https://gist.github.com/4457378.js?file=install_packages"> </script>

 That's it.
-Fire up application and see what we got so far.
+Run your application and see what you got so far.

 ![ASP.NET MVC 4 with Twitter Bootstrap and Sass](/images/blog/twitter_sass1.png "ASP.NET MVC 4 with Twitter Bootstrap and Sass")

-Now our application is using standard css stylesheets.
-Our goal is to replace them with a Sass files.
+Now, our application is using standard css stylesheets.
+Our goal is to replace them with Sass files.

 ## Sass goodness

 I found out a nice [port from Less to Sass bootstrap][sass_twitter_bootstrap].
 Nice job guys!
 Sure we gonna use it.

-If you have git, simple clone the repo, if you don't... [install git][Git_For_Windows] :].
+If you have git, simply clone the repo, if you don't... [install git][Git_For_Windows] :].
-Fine, if you don't, just download zipped repo.
+Fine, if you don't, just download the zipped repo.

 Next steps.

-1. Delete all css files in Content folder.
+1. Delete all CSS files in Content folder.
 2. Create Content\Sass\Twitter directory and copy there all files from lib directory of cloned sass twitter port.
 3. Initialize compass project.
-Open console in root folder of web application.
+Open console in the root folder of web application.
 <code>
   compass init
 </code>
 That will set up default compass project configuration.
 We need to change it a little bit.
 So now:

-1. Delete sass and stylesheet folder created in root path.
+1. Delete sass and stylesheet folder created in the root path.
-2. Edit config.rb file
+2. Edit config.rb file.

 <noscript><pre>
   # Set this to the root of your project when deployed: